Playlabs

 Children will create their own sparkling rainbow suncatchers, choosing from materials like tissue paper, beads, or other colorful, translucent elements.
 Each child can design their suncatcher with their own colors and patterns, making a unique, light-catching creation.
 This project encourages creativity and exploration of color, texture, and light.
 By the end, everyone will have a bright, cheerful rainbow to take home and display.

-• April 3rd - Science Lab
+April 3rd - Fizzy Planet Science Lab

 10:00-11:00 am

-• April 10th - Art Lab
+April 10th - Earth Day Art Studio

 10:00-11:00 am